codiechanel/gitbook-demo/flex.md

 ## space-around

 Divides your child views evenly.
-So if you have two child views for example, one view will get 50% of the screen.
+So if you have two child views for example, each view will get 50% of the screen.
+## space-between
+It will divide the container by the number of child views, and fill that space.